cykl/infoqscraper/README.md

 * download the resources (video, audio track, slides)
 * build a movie including the slides and the audio track from the resources

 The project is split in two part; a reusable library and a command line interface.
+Only Python 2 is currently supported since PIL is not yet available for Python 3.

 # Install